Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry: Introduction

+Grand unified theories are the most attractive high-energy completions of the SM that can bridge the experimentally accessible low energies with extremely high energy phenomenon while providing the unification of electromagnetic, weak and strong interactions \cite{R20,R21,R22,R23,R24}.
+When combined with supersymmetry (SUSY) \cite{R25}, GUTs provide a more powerful explanation to some of the open questions in the SM as well as a solution to some of the problems that are not addressed in the minimal non-SUSY GUTs \cite{R26}.
+The simplest realization of such a combination is provided by the SUSY $SU(5)$ model where the unification of the gauge couplings occurs at a scale of approximately $2\times 10^{16}$ $\mathrm{GeV}$ \cite{R27,R28,R29,R30,R31}.
+As a result of unification, the masses of down quarks and charged leptons are generated from a common renormalizable operator leading to Yukawa couplings of same order of magnitude; $ y_{e}=y_{d},$ $y_{\mu }=y_{s},$ and $y_{\tau }=y_{b}$.
+It is well-known that these equalities are acceptable for the third generation but fails for the remaining ones because of their conflict with the experimental data.
+The Georgi Jarlskog (GJ) relations $m_{\mu }/m_{s}=3$ and $m_{e}/m_{d}=1/3$ generated from a specific renormalizable operator involving a 45-dimensional Higgs $H_{45}$ presented a first example solution to this issue \cite{R32}.
+In contrast to these relations, considering additional Higgs fields in the 24- or 75-dimensional representations of $SU(5)$ gives rise to nontrivial Clebsch-Gordan (CG) factors with new ratios for the first two generations of Yukawa couplings that are preferred phenomenologically; see for instance refs. \cite{R39,R40} for ratios derived from dimension 5 and dimension 6 operators in the context of SUSY $SU(5)$.
 On the other hand, neutrinos are massless in SUSY $SU(5)$ model which implies that the oscillation phenomenon can not be explained within its minimal realization.
 The simplest way to address this issue is by introducing RH singlet fermions to generate neutrino masses via the type I seesaw mechanism, while the mixing angles can be determined by invoking the well-known approach of flavor symmetries.
-Non-abelian discrete symmetries \footnote{ For reviews on the use of non-abelian discrete symmetries, see for instance \cite{A1,A2,A3,A4,A5}.}, which act on matter particles belonging to different families, are in particular a powerful tool that are used in the context of GUTs to explain the mass hierarchies and the mixing of all fermions \cite{A6}.
-Groups with triplet representations are in particular very popular in flavor model building.
-For example, the discrete symmetry $ A_{4}$ is widely used in $SU(5)$ flavor models to explain the patterns of neutrino masses and their mixing; see for instance Refs. \cite {B1,B2,B3,B4,B5,B6,B7,B8,B9,B10,B11}.
-On the other hand, discrete groups with doublet representations like $S_{3}$ and $D_{4}$ are less employed in 4D $SU(5)$ flavor models.
-However, as we will show in the present study, the $D_{4}$ can provide good results regarding the neutrino flavor structure by allowing the three generations of neutrinos to be unified into the representations $1$ and $2$ instead of $3$\footnote{ As shown in Ref. \cite{B12}, one of the interesting properties of models with the $D_{4}$ group is that it predicts the $\mu -\tau $ symmetry in a natural manner \cite{B13,B14,B15,B16,B17} by using minimal set of flavon fields.}.
+Non-Abelian discrete symmetries \footnote{ For reviews on the use of non-Abelian discrete symmetries, see for instance \cite{A1,A2,A3,A4,A5}.} are in particular a powerful tool for explaining the mass hierarchies and the mixing of all fermions \cite{A6}, especially, those with triplet representations.
+For example, the discrete symmetry $ A_{4}$ is widely used in $SU(5)$ flavor models to explain the patterns of neutrino masses and their mixing; see for instance refs. \cite {A6,B1,B2,B3,B4,B7,B8,B10,B11}.
+On the other hand, the discrete groups with doublet representations like $S_{3}$ and $D_{4}$ are less employed in 4D $SU(5)$ GUTs.
+In fact, a SUSY $SU(5)$ model based on $D_{4}$ symmetry was considered before in ref. \cite{D1}; however, the phenomenological implications of both the lepton and quark sectors were lacking.
+Here, we will show that $D_{4}$ can provide good results regarding the neutrinos as well as the charged fermions flavor structures by allowing the three generations of matter to be unified into the representations $1$ and $2$ instead of $3$\footnote{ As shown in Ref. \cite{B12}, one of the interesting properties of models with the $D_{4}$ group is that it predicts the well-known $\mu -\tau $ symmetry in a natural manner \cite{B13,B14,B15,B16,B17} by using minimal set of flavon fields.}.